ProtoXylos/TheNidavellirProject-Free/README.md

 ---

+#### **Preventing Invalid or Malicious Connectionless Packets in `CL_DispatchConnectionlessPacket`**

+**Problem**:
+Connectionless packets, such as voice type or other non-standard packets, can be exploited to send malicious data that can potentially disrupt the game.
+The issue occurs when invalid or unauthorized packets are processed by the `CL_DispatchConnectionlessPacket` function.
+This can lead to unwanted behaviors, including crashes or unauthorized actions.

+**Solution**:
+The patch adds the following safeguards to handle connectionless packets:

+- **Voice Type Packet Handling**: The patch ensures that only valid voice packets are processed by the `CL_HandleVoiceTypePacket` function.
+Any invalid packets are ignored, preventing potential abuse of voice packets.

+- **Command Argument Validation**: The patch validates the arguments in connectionless commands.
+It ensures that only legitimate command arguments are allowed.
+If invalid or malformed arguments are detected, the packet is ignored, and an underflow prevention mechanism is triggered.

+- **Legitimate Packet Check**: The patch verifies the legitimacy of the packet type by checking if the first argument matches a predefined list of known valid packet types.
+If an invalid packet is detected, it is discarded, and the source IP address is logged for security purposes.

+- **Security Logging**: Invalid packets from untrusted sources are logged with their originating IP address, which helps monitor suspicious activity and prevent exploit attempts.

+---

 ### More Patches Coming
 This is just the first in a series of patches that will address various other vulnerabilities and crash exploits within **Call of Duty: Black Ops 3**.
 Future updates will further improve stability and security across multiplayer and lobby systems.